Bfgeshka/awesome-c/README.md

 * [MoarVM/MoarVM](https://github.com/MoarVM/MoarVM) - A VM with adaptive optimization and JIT compilation, built for Rakudo Perl 6
 * [RIOT-OS/RIOT](https://github.com/RIOT-OS/RIOT) - RIOT -  The friendly OS for IoT
 * [SilverRainZ/OS67](https://github.com/SilverRainZ/OS67) - An unix-like toy kernel.
+* [Visgean/Zeus](https://github.com/Visgean/Zeus) - NOT MY CODE!
+Zeus trojan horse - leaked in 2011, I am not the author.
+I have created this repository to make the access for study as easy as possible.

 #### Courses ####
 * [AC-2015-Sem2/DSA-lab](https://github.com/AC-2015-Sem2/DSA-lab) - Data Structures and Algorithms lab repository